 Over the following 25 years or so, Clement became the most prolific Christian writer the world had yet known.
 Many, although by no means all, of his texts have come down to us.
-In them, he attempted to reconcile Christianity with pagan philosophy and culture in much the same way that Philo had Judaism.
-Clement’s writings are grouped into three broad categories: “exhortations” aimed at those who are not yet Christians, arguing why they should join the faith; “tutorials” teaching those already in the fold how to conduct themselves in ways that Jesus would approve; and his voluminous “miscellany,” filled with all manner of esoteric theological musings.
+In them, he attempts among other things to do for Christianity what Philo did for Judaism: to reconcile Christian beliefs with traditional Greek philosophy.
+Clement’s writings can be grouped into three broad categories: “exhortations” aimed at those who are not yet Christians, arguing why they should join the faith; “tutorials” teaching those already in the fold how to conduct themselves in ways that Jesus would approve; and his voluminous “miscellany,” filled with all manner of esoteric theological musings.

 For all his prolificacy, the exact nature of Clement’s Christology remains maddeningly vague.
 Some of his statements seem hard to square with what would become the orthodox Christian view.